Frederick Serafim

 Song featuring one of my best vocals and lush orchestration.
 My wife's favourite.

-For some old friends, acoustic guitar, flute and one of only two songs where I added live in real time drums.
+For some old friends, acoustic guitar, flute and one of only two songs where I added drums live in real time.

 Ballad with some sweet dual lead guitar work, piano and folk rock flavor.
 I wrote it many years ago but its enduring relevance prompted me to re-record it more recently.